Snider Bullets Today

 I use the

-large 535 grain, 3 lube groove bullet he produces in my 5 groove MkIII
+large 535 grain, 3 lube groove bullet a fella by the name "Coyote" produces for my 5 groove MkIII

-Once you have one of these oversize, .590 inch bullet moulds, you no longer
+Once you have one of these oversize bullet moulds, you no longer

 need to engineer solutions to expand the bullet as it travels up the bore.